mohitjain/mohitjain/_posts/2013-04-14-dummy-smtp-for-emails-testing-on-heroku.markdown

 {% endhighlight %}

-Paste these lines of code in you environment file.
+Paste these lines of code in your environment file.

 {% highlight ruby %}